-In addition to the California JCCP, almost 200 cases against Fresenius have been consolidated before the Federal District Court in Massachusetts.
+In addition to the California JCCP, almost 200 Granuflo/ NaturaLyte cases against Fresenius have been consolidated before the Federal District Court in Massachusetts.
 This multi-district litigation, called an MDL, is assigned to the Honorable Douglas Woodlock.

 In addition to the MDL in the Massachusetts federal court and the JCCP in California, there is also a coordinated proceeding in the Massachusetts state courts.

-The FDA issued its Class One recall of Granuflo and NaturaLyte on March 29, 2012, after an internal Fresenius memo outlining the dangers of these products was leaked to the FDA.
-The leaked Fresenius memo documented that in 2010 alone, 941Fresenius clinic dialysis patients receiving dialysis in which Granuflo was used suffered cardiac arrest.
+The FDA issued its Class One recall of Granuflo and NaturaLyte on March 29, 2012.
+The FDA took action after an internal Fresenius memo outlining the dangers of these products was leaked to the FDA.
+The memo documented that in 2010, 941 Fresenius clinic patients receiving dialysis in which Granuflo was used suffered cardiac arrest.

-If you or someone you know suffered cardiac arrest or death while receiving, or shortly after receiving, dialysis, call Phillips Grossman toll-free at 1-800-530-9800 for a no-cost evaluation by an attorney experienced in dialysis litigation.
+If you or someone you know suffered cardiac arrest or death while receiving, or shortly after receiving, dialysis, please call Phillips Grossman toll-free at 1-800-530-9800 for a no-cost evaluation by an attorney experienced in dialysis litigation.